wootapa/wa-object-evaluator-ol/README.md

 * `disjoint(value)` - True when object do not intersects value.
 * `contains(value)` - True when object completely contains value.
 * `within(value)` - True when object is completely within value.
-* `distanceWithin(value, distance)` -  True when object is no more than specified distance (in meters) from value.
+* `distanceWithin(value, distance, greatCircle?)` -  True when object is no more than specified distance (in meters) from value.
 Requires a correct projection.
+Uses greatCircle by default.
-* `distanceBeyond(value, distance)` -  True when object is more than specified distance (in meters) from value.
+* `distanceBeyond(value, distance, greatCircle?)` -  True when object is more than specified distance (in meters) from value.
 Requires a correct projection.
+Uses greatCircle by default.

 ### Other
 * `projection(projection)` - Overrides the default projection for current builder.